Skip to main content

 Per the 3-1-1 Liquid Rule in the TSA (Transportation Security Administration) Guidelines, you can bring a quart-sized clear bag with liquid items, aerosols, gels, cream, and/or paste through the security checkpoints in carry-on luggage as long as each item is 3.4 ounces or less.
 Only one bag per passenger is allowed.

-Make sure to pack your lubricating drops, pouch deodorizers, stoma paste, barrier ointment or sprays, and any other liquids like your shampoo or skin cleansers in compliance with the 3-1-1 guideline.
+Make sure to pack your lubricating drops, pouch deodorizers, stoma paste, barrier ointment or sprays, and any other liquids, such as shampoo or skin cleansers, in compliance with the 3-1-1 guideline.
 This may help you avoid any potential hold-ups at TSA security checkpoints.

 Ostomy Scissors in Carry-On

-If you use ostomy scissors for your cut-to-fit skin barriers, scissors are allowed in your carry-on baggage as long as the cutting edge is no longer than 4 inches.
+If you use ostomy scissors for your cut-to-fit skin barriers, scissors are allowed in your carry-on baggage if the cutting edge is no longer than 4 inches.

-Many people prefer more convenient products featuring Convatec Moldable Technology, which provides the user with a personalized fit around their stoma.
+Many prefer more convenient products featuring Convatec Moldable Technology, which provides a personalized fit around their stoma.
 No need for cutting or trimming!

-If you’re ready to step away from the scissors, give our Ostomy Specialists at 180 Medical a call.
+If you’re ready to step away from the scissors, call 180 Medical’s Ostomy Specialists.

 Pack documentation communicating your medical condition.